EHR Insider: EHR Sustainability and Long-Term Costs in the COVID Era

-A survey by the College of Health Information Management Executives (CHIME), collected a month before restrictions were implemented in the United States, showed that 77% of hospital CIOs cited operating cost pressures as the top barrier to making progress with IT initiatives.
+An online survey of the College of Healthcare Information Management Executives (CHIME) members was held a month before restrictions were implemented in the United States.
+The online survey showed that 77% of hospital CIOs cited operating cost pressures as the top barrier to making progress with IT initiatives.
 In the same survey, EHR/EMR optimization ranked as the top 2020 priority, with patient engagement technologies trailing closely behind.

 To successfully balance EHR cost pressures with technological advancements, many CIOs turn to purchased services.
 Data storage, user licenses, software, security, disaster recovery, and networking are noted opportunities for savings.
 In fact, according to the Healthcare Financial Management Association, reducing purchased services spending offers hospitals the opportunity to save as much as 30% of nonlabor expenses.

 Because EHR solutions are such major investments, it is more critical than ever to examine strategies around managing costs and opportunities to support and optimize the system that is the heart of hospital operations.
 When it comes to long-term EHR cost pressures and sustainability, the following are four areas of focus.

 Analyze current spending and develop a plan, including a series of exercises required to rationalize vendors and contracts.